-on the latest research and new evidence on the history, DNA, pollen, image formation, and dating of the Shroud of Turin.
-This will include carbon dating, also called radiocarbon dating.
+This site includes Shroud of Turin evidence, Shroud of Turin facts, latest research and new evidence on the history, DNA, pollen, image formation, and dating of the Shroud of Turin.

 Photos from the Shroud of Turin Research Project (STURP) testing on the Shroud in 1978: